"Great pedagogical skills and infinite patience! Lindsey is an excellent teacher who knows how to decompose the whole into manageable elements."

 Email me at [email protected] and let me know:

 $25/reserved time slot, non-refundable deposit for a lesson at that time

 $1/mile for my round trip, online lessons do not pay travel fees

 Venmo or Zelle only.
 I do not take checks, credit cards, or cash.

 "Thoughtful and flexible puzzle solver.
 Lindsey gets the big picture and approaches issues systemically- not as a bunch of unrelated pieces.
 She listens well and is articulate and direct."

 -Alice C., Bellevue, WA

-Due to the pandemic, inflation, and busy schedules, most of my lessons are online.
+Due to the pandemic, inflation, and busy schedules, a lot of my lessons are online.
 Online is a safe, cost-effective way for us to meet.
 I use Teams because it's been the most reliable for most of my students.
-You do not need a paid account to join the Teams link I send out.
+You do not need a paid account to join the Teams link I sent out.

 Individuals; mature pre-teens to adults

 Canon, Nikon, Sony, Leica, Olympus, Panasonic, Fuji, and more camera owners